EPOCH Exchange

 How Bridges® by EPOCH at Mashpee Embraces the Power of One

 “One” is a powerful number.
 It represents unity – a singular dedication to a goal or purpose.
 It represents a beginning – the first step in a journey, for example.
 The number one has many references throughout our culture and society.
-We talk about ...
+We talk about how ...

 The Benefit of a Holistic Approach to Memory Care